 "The Volvo C70 has style in abundance and a clever folding hard top, but a dull driving experience lets it down."

-The D3 and D4 engines have differing power outputs (148bhp and 175bhp respectively) but boast the same 47.9mpg fuel economy and 154g/km CO2 emissions.
-That's not bad for this sort of car, especially in the context of the 30.1mpg of the 225bhp petrol T5 version.
-Volvo servicing costs are high, but the company does offer a fixed-price deal to spread the cost over the ownership of the car.
+Both the 148bhp D3 and the 175bhp D4 diesel engines return the same fuel economy of 47.9mpg and emit 154g/km of CO2.
+That's not bad for this sort of car, especially when you consider the much less efficient 225bhp T5 petrol model will only do 30.1mpg.
+Volvo servicing costs are also high, but the company does offer a fixed-price deal to spread the cost across the duration of the car's ownership.